 - Solicit, review, and award the All-University Graduate Student Research and Creative Scholar Awards, and the All-University Graduate Teaching Effectiveness Awards, and other means to promote excellence in graduate education at WMU.

-Approved by the Faculty Senate Executive Board on Aug.
-4, 2017
+Approved by the Faculty Senate Executive Board on Aut.
+23, 2018

 NOTE: The GSC will seek information from the Graduate College and related administrative offices to maintain communications with those offices on issues directly related to them.
-Council recommendations are to be submitted to the Executive Board in the form of a report (see template).
-After review, the Executive Board may invite the council to initiate a memorandum of action (MOA) on which the recommendation(s) is/are stated.
-Any draft MOAs requested by the Executive Board should be submitted using the DRAFT MOA template.
+Council recommendations are to be submitted to the Executive Board in the form of a memorandum of action (MOA) on which the recommendation(s) is/are stated.
+Any draft MOAs requested by the Executive Board should be submitted using the MOA template.

-The GSC chairperson shall provide a written summary of the council's progress for the year; list the above charges noting each item's progress and current status; any other activities undertaken; and draft charges for the 2018-19 academic year, no later than June 30, 2018.
+The GSC chairperson shall provide a written report of the council's accomplishments and progress for the year; list the above charges noting each item's progress and current status; any other activities undertaken; and draft charges for the 2020-21 academic year, no later than June 30, 2020.